wxt-dev/wxt-examples/examples/vue-storage-composable/README.template.md

 {{package.json}}

-Alright, everything is setup.
 Let's write the composable:

-1. Grab the provided storage object by calling `useStorage()`
-2. Call `useAsyncState` to initialize the state
+1. Call `useAsyncState` to initialize the state
-3. When the component is mounted, add a listener that watches for storage changes
+2. When the component is mounted, add a listener that watches for storage changes
-4. When the component is unmounted, remove the listener
+3. When the component is unmounted, remove the listener
-5. Instead of returning the state directly, return a "writable computed ref" that updates the value in storage when a new value is set
+4. Instead of returning the state directly, return a "writable computed ref" that updates the value in storage when a new value is set

 {{composables/useStoredValue.ts}}